Download fact sheet: What is the Schooling Resource Standard and how does it work?

 The SRS is made up of a base amount for all primary and secondary students and up to six needs-based loadings for student priority cohorts and disadvantaged schools.

 By 2029, all schools will be funded on a consistent share of the Commonwealth SRS.
-In line with states having full constitutional responsibility for schooling, the Commonwealth is moving towards:
+In line with states and territories having full constitutional responsibility for schooling, the Commonwealth is moving towards:

 - consistently funding at least 20 per cent of the total SRS for government schools, reflecting the Commonwealth’s role as the minority public funder of this sector